 NASEMSO membership affords a variety of opportunities to participate in activities with state EMS officials.
 Benefits include: representation and adovcacy on EMS issues; a twice-monthly newsletter with EMS issues updates; a professional journal; "mini-survey" short data collection projects on specific EMS issues; opportunities for committee service and networking; an Annual Meeting and Expo; the EMS Leadership Skills Workshop; and more.

 Please contact the NASEMSO Membership Director with any questions about membership benefits.

 The association speaks on behalf of state EMS programs, and advocates to sustain strong EMS systems on a national level.

-The Washington Update provides members with twice-monthly electronic transmittals reporting on the latest regulatory and legislative activities, national projects, and resource developments for EMS constituents and related stakeholder groups.
+The Washington Update provides members with monthly electronic transmittals reporting on the latest regulatory and legislative activities, national projects, and resource developments for EMS constituents and related stakeholder groups.

 Elsevier Publications offers NASEMSO members one free year's digital subscription to the Journal of Emergency Medical Services and one year's subscrition to the EMS Insider at 55% off.
 Log in to the members only area, and then click here.